It’s been an

 around, doing all his physical actions.
 While his line delivery may seem a

-little dull, he certainly displayed a great deal of energy when doing the
+little flat, he certainly displayed a great deal of energy when doing the

 #6 Christian